The Center Square

-The Center Square, formerly Watchdog.org, is an American in the United States news website that features reporting on state and local governments.
+The Center Square, formerly Watchdog.org, is an American news website that features reporting on state and local governments.
 It is a project of the Franklin News Foundation, an American conservative online nonprofit news organization.
 The Center Square distributes its content through a newswire service.

 As Watchdog.org, it broke a story about website data inaccuracies for the American Recovery and Reinvestment Act of 2009 that appeared to show "phantom congressional districts".

 Background

 The Center Square is a project of the Franklin News Foundation (formerly called the Franklin Center for Government and Public Integrity), an American conservative online nonprofit news organization.
 The Columbia Journalism Review in 2012 called the Franklin Center "perhaps the most ambitious conservative news organization you’ve never heard of", said its productivity was "impressive," and noted the original news reporting produced by websites it funded in 18 states at the time.

 The Franklin Center, a 501(c)(3) nonprofit organization, received 95% of its 2011 revenue from mostly anonymous benefactors via the American nonprofit donor-advised fund Donors Trust, which is a major source of funding for conservative groups.